ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/primary-parameter-and-runtime-settings-advanced.md

 **Parameters**

 `filePath`: The path of the settings file.
-`enumConflictMode`: The parameter setting mode, which decides whether to inherit parameters from previous template setting or to overwrite previous settings and replace with the new template.
+`enumConflictMode`: The parameter setting mode, which decides whether to inherit parameters from the previous template setting or to overwrite previous settings and replace with the new template.

 **Exceptions**